vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 The Master VISTA Data Model embedded within the VISTA data engine provides a server-side, security-enabled, in-process, symmetric read/write transactional Master Data Model that external clients can leverage for transactional, computable data exchange and processing.

-__Key Features__
+__VISTA Data Project: Unique Features__

 Feature | Details
 ---|---
 __Prototype-Driven__ |  Employs rapid iterative prototyping approach. *Not waterfall development*.
 __Data-centric__ | Novel approach to managing VISTA data.  *Not a code-centric approach*.
 __Representative__  | Exposes, leverages, and enhances all relevant, representative VA VISTA to the maximium extent available.
 The VISTA Data Model comprises the current existing data-driven architecture of VISTA, and therefore leverages all existing VISTA definitions.
-__Noninvasive__ | The VISTA Data Model provides essential new functionality on top of the unmodified VISTA architecture 'as is'.
-No existing VISTA code, routines, packages, modules, or infrastructure will be affected or changed in any way (i.e. this is 'safe' and 'noninvasive').
+__Noninvasive__ | The VISTA Data Model provides essential new functionality on top of the unmodified VISTA architecture 'as is'. <br><br>No existing VISTA code, routines, packages, modules, or infrastructure will be affected or changed in any way (i.e. this is 'safe' and 'noninvasive').
 __Web-Standard <br>Data Model__  | Exposes VISTA data models and metadata using the World Wide Web Consortium (W3C) [Web Data Model](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD).